ssajedi/FAM-JAM/README.md

 # UPZONE

-**Intelligent Spec Management for Revit**
+UPZONE is an app developed during the 2024 NYC [AECTech Hackathon](https://www.aectech.us/nyc-conference).

-FAM JAM is a Revit Plugin developed during the 2024 [AECTech Hackathon](https://www.aectech.us/la-event).
-We created a solution aimed at simplifying specification sheet management for Revit, targeting architectural workflows.
-Fam Jam allows users to seamlessly integrate Revit families with specification sheets, addressing a common bottleneck by turning families into specs, making the process more intuitive and efficient.
+[Joyce add more stuff]

 # Prerequisites
 In order to use UPZone, you will need: